- PrintArticle Summary

 What Can I Expect During Withdrawal?

-There are a variety of physical and psychological signs and symptoms associated with alcohol withdrawal that may arise as soon as 6-8 hours after the last drink and last for days to weeks depending on the individual's unique withdrawal experience.1,3,6 Acute alcohol withdrawal symptoms can range from mild to severe, and the intensity of any one person's alcohol withdrawal experience may depend on several factors such as the how long they've been dependent and how much they drink regularly.
+There are a variety of physical and psychological signs and symptoms associated with alcohol withdrawal that may arise as soon as 6-8 hours after the last drink and last for days to weeks depending on the individual's unique withdrawal experience.1,3,6 Acute alcohol withdrawal symptoms can range from mild to severe, and the intensity of any one person's alcohol withdrawal experience may depend on several factors such as how long they've been dependent and how much they drink regularly.
 Other determinants of withdrawal severity include:6

 - General health status